CaptainSapphire/PH-s-Blog/_posts/2024-10-26-Moorpark-Competiton.md

 It was finally time to take the field.
 I had my prop on all four wheels and started pushing my calves and walking backward.
 Titling it went faster, and I got the prop to its location.
 We were all called into an arc, and I think the director realized that we never talked about it.
 For a warm-up done on the fly, it went well.
 We all then went to our dots.

 ## The Performance
+At the start of movement one, I noticed the horn angle of one of my section members was lacking.
+I've noticed this tendency to relax the posture once the focus on the performance is drawn to a different detail.
+On stage, timeliness seems to be the focus.
+However, posture is definitely something to set straight. <br><br>
+The first visual was fine, but the second was a little janky.
+I think establishing the timing of first count of the visual will allow a smoother transition between the move beforehand and the hold.

 !["Movement 1"](https://photos.smugmug.com/Moorpark-Competition-10202024/i-qdt2DpP/0/KZrX3vxKgPc4qzwcsRF6mbNWb2zs2x9xfVtxQZp72/L/IMG_5053-L.jpg)